 Elderly Home Visiting & Daycare Service

-Volunteer Glasgow has been providing support to older people through Elderly Home Visiting and Day Care Services since 1985.
+Volunteer Glasgow has been providing support to people over the age of 60 through Elderly Home Visiting and Day Care Services since 1985.
 Support takes place through Home Visiting or Lunch Club and volunteers are essential in both contexts.

-Home Visiting is a befriending service for isolated and vulnerable people which when successful involves a support worker, an older person and a volunteer.
-It offers regular visits by the volunteer to the older person’s home or shared activities outside the home and aims to reduce isolation, build confidence and resilience and maintain or increase activity and engagement.
+Home Visiting is a befriending service for people over 60 which when successful involves a support worker, the person referred and a volunteer.
+It offers regular visits by the volunteer to the matched person’s home or shared activities outside the home and aims to reduce isolation, build confidence and resilience and maintain or increase activity and engagement.